Lactate shuttle hypothesis: Intracellular role of the lactate shuttle

 The lactate shuttle hypothesis also explains the balance of lactate production in the cytosol, via glycolysis or glycogenolysis, and lactate oxidation in the mitochondria (described below).

 Peroxisomes

-MCT2 transporters within the peroxisome function to transport pyruvate into the peroxisome where it is reduced by peroxisomal LDH (pLDH) to lactate.
+MCT2 transporters within the peroxisome function to transport pyruvate into the peroxisome where it is reduced by peroxisomal lactate dehydrogenase (pLDH) to lactate.
 In turn, NADH is converted to NAD^{+}, regenerating this necessary component for subsequent β-oxidation.
 Lactate is then shuttled out of the peroxisome via MCT2, where it is oxidized by cytoplasmic LDH (cLDH) to pyruvate, generating NADH for energy use and completing the cycle (see figure).

 Mitochondria

 While the cytosolic fermentation pathway of lactate is well established, a novel feature of the lactate shuttle hypothesis is the oxidation of lactate in the mitochondria.
 Baba and Sherma (1971) were the first to identify the enzyme lactate dehydrogenase (LDH) in the mitochondrial inner membrane and matrix of rat skeletal and cardiac muscle.
 Subsequently, LDH was found in the rat liver, kidney, and heart mitochondria.
 It was also found that lactate could be oxidized as quickly as pyruvate in rat liver mitochondria.
 Because lactate can either be oxidized in the mitochondria (back to pyruvate for entry into the Krebs cycle, generating NADH in the process), or serve as a gluconeogenic precursor, the intracellular lactate shuttle has been proposed to account for the majority of lactate turnover in the human body (as evidenced by the slight increases in arterial lactate concentration).
 Brooks et al. confirmed this in 1999, when they found that lactate oxidation exceeded that of pyruvate by 10-40% in rat liver, skeletal, and cardiac muscle.